-Professor Kathleen M. Comerford, Department of History, Georgia Southern University: supervisor, photographer, project designer.
+Professor Kathleen M. Comerford, Department of History, Georgia Southern University: supervisor, main photographer, and project designer.
 Contact: firstname.lastname@example.org or use this form.

 Ms. Jennifer Gerrald is the Institutional Repository Manager with Digital Commons@Georgia Southern, where she has worked at the Henderson Library (Statesboro campus) since 1992.
 The majority of her experience with libraries has been in providing online access to resources and collections.
 Jennifer trains the interns who are creating the Digital Commons archive, and does most of our troubleshooting with that site.
 Contact: email@example.com.

-Hall of Fame: Our Past Student Assistants and Interns
+Hall of Fame: Our Past Student Assistants, Interns, and Librarians

 Rudy Bond, MA (2019) in Public History, Georgia Southern University (GA, 2018-2019).
 Rudy was the first assistant on the project.
 She is interested in religion in Early Modern Europe and was able to use her skills in German and Greek to help with this project.
 Rudy created the Flickr and Instagram sites and was responsible for the initial text associated with more than half of the images.
 Many thanks for being our first student assistant, and best of luck in the future!
 We will use your handbook as we go along.